chaitanya-priya-puvvada/sap-build-process-automation/tutorials/spa-run-process-api-trigger/spa-run-process-api-trigger.md

     <!-- border -->![Triggers](1.png)

-    Copy the payload which would be used in the later steps.
+    Copy the payload which would be used in the later steps .

 2. You can view the API URL and the payload to start the process.